 Skippers are not permitted to consume alcohol while responsible for their swimmer(s) and paddler(s), and operating the support/relay boat.

-Swimmers and support crews for the 20km Individual, Tandem, Duo, and Team Relay events will gather at The Spit on Great Keppel Island on Sunday, 24th July at 8.45am for a ~9:15am start.
+Swimmers and support crews for the 20km Individual, Duo, and Team Relay events will gather at The Spit on Great Keppel Island on Saturday 31st August at 8.30am for a ~9:15am start.
 Early morning transportation from Rosslyn Bay will be available.

-Swimmers will commence the event heading South along Fisherman’s Beach and continue in an anti-clockwise direction around the island, passing the Bald Rock Point checkpoint by 12.30pm.
+Swimmers will commence the event heading North along Putney Beach and continue in a clockwise direction around the island, passing the Coconut Point checkpoint by 1.15pm.
 Upon completion of the swim route, swimmers must cross the finish line at The Spit where their finish time will be logged.

-At 5:00pm, all swimmers who have not completed the event will be required to board a support boat, unless they are swimming along Putney Beach to the finish line.
+At 5:00pm, all swimmers who have not completed the event will be required to board a support boat, unless they are swimming along Fisherman’s Beach to the finish line.

 0468 896 156